Criminal Liability Explained: Intent and Penalties

 Vicarious or Implied Liability

 Usually, criminal liability rests upon the person who directly committed the act.
 But, liability for a crime can reach beyond those directly involved in a criminal act.
-For example, "felony murder" laws make those involved in a felony that results in a death liable for the death even if they did not "pull the trigger" or otherwise directly cause the victim's demise (such as the getaway driver who helps accomplices flee a botched armed robbery).
+For example, “felony murder” laws make those involved in a felony that results in a death liable for the death even if they didn't “pull the trigger” or otherwise directly cause the victim’s demise (such as the getaway driver who helps accomplices flee a botched armed robbery).

-Strict Liability
+What Are Strict Liability Crimes?

 Strict liability is the exception in criminal law, not the rule.
 The rationale for strict liability crimes is that certain acts justify imposing criminal liability regardless of intent.
 Examples range from public safety offenses (like traffic laws) to offenses involving societal or moral harm (like statutory rape).
-A person may be convicted of statutory rape even if the victim consented to the sexual contact and, in some states, even if the defendant did not know the victim was underage.

 A person found criminally liable by being convicted of a crime may be sentenced to serve time in jail or prison, to pay a fine, or both.
 In most states, felonies can be punished by a year or more in prison and misdemeanors by less than a year in jail.
-In addition (or alternatively), the sentencing judge may order the person convicted to undergo drug or alcohol treatment, anger management or other counseling, and/or to abide by terms of probation (such as drug testing).
+In addition (or alternatively), the sentencing judge may order the person convicted to undergo drug or alcohol treatment, anger management or other counseling, or to abide by terms of probation (such as drug testing).
 A person convicted of certain sex crimes might be required to register as a sex offender and abide by other terms upon release, such as periodic reporting to local authorities and staying away from schools, playgrounds, and other facilities where children are present.

 DEFEND YOUR RIGHTS